AviatrixSystems/Docs/HowTos/config_FortiGate.rst

 |createStaticRoute|

 Packets to and from TGW VPCs, as well as on-premises, will be hairpinned off of the LAN interface.
-As such, we will need to configure appropate route ranges that you expect traffic for packets that need to be forward back to TGW.
+As such, we will need to configure appropriate route ranges that you expect traffic for packets that need to be forward back to TGW.
 For simplicity, you can configure the FW to send all RFC 1918 packets to LAN port, which sends the packets back to TGW.

 In this example, we configure all traffic for 172.16.0.0/12 to be sent out of LAN interace.

 Go to Network -> Static Routes -> Create new

-In the Edit dialoge, you need to enter the following:
+In the Edit dialog, you need to enter the following:

-- Enter destiantion route in the "Destination" box
+- Enter destination route in the "Destination" box
 - In the "Gateway" box, you will need to enter IP address of Eth2 interface of Aviatrix gateway that this firewall will be attached to
 - Interface will be LAN port
 - Configure appropriate admin distance if you expect overlapping routes that need to be prioritized